alex-bellon/wikipedia/README.md

 - [Adolf Hitler and vegetarianism](https://en.wikipedia.org/wiki/Adolf_Hitler_and_vegetarianism)
 - [Agent 355](https://en.wikipedia.org/wiki/Agent_355) - the code name of a female spy during the American Revolution, part of the Culper Ring.
 Agent 355 was one of the first spies for the United States, but her real identity is unknown.
 - [Alicia Boole Stott](https://en.wikipedia.org/wiki/Alicia_Boole_Stott) - the daughter of George Boole and was best known for coining the term "polytope" for a convex solid in four (or more) dimensions, and having an impressive grasp of four-dimensional geometry from a very early age.
+- [Cajun Navy](https://en.wikipedia.org/wiki/Cajun_Navy) - an informal ad hoc volunteer groups comprising private boat owners who assist in search and rescue efforts in the United States as well as offer Disaster Relief assistance
 - [Digby Tatham-Warter](https://en.wikipedia.org/wiki/Digby_Tatham-Warter) - Digby got to him and said "Don't worry about the bullets, I've got an umbrella".
 He then escorted the chaplain across the street under his umbrella.
 When he returned to the front line, one of his fellow officers said about his umbrella that "that thing won't do you any good", to which Digby replied "Oh my goodness Pat, but what if it rains?"
+- [Hannah Ocuish](https://en.wikipedia.org/wiki/Hannah_Ocuish) - a 12-year old Pequot Native American girl with an intellectual disability who was hanged on December 20, 1786, in New London, Connecticut.
+She is believed to be the youngest person executed in the United States.
 - [Ivan Renko](https://en.wikipedia.org/wiki/Ivan_Renko) - Ivan Renko was a fictitious Yugoslav basketball player created by Bobby Knight when he was the head coach for the Indiana University Hoosiers.
 - [Joseph Darby](https://en.wikipedia.org/wiki/Joseph_Darby_%28jumper%29) - a renowned jumper from the Black Country village of Netherton.
 He specialised in spring jumping (jumping starting from a stationary position) often using weights in his hands to help propel him.
 - [Mary Kenneth Keller](https://en.wikipedia.org/wiki/Mary_Kenneth_Keller) - an American Roman Catholic religious sister, educator and pioneer in computer science.
 She and Irving C. Tang were the first two people to earn a doctorate in computer science in the United States.